Netherlands in World War I: Politics

-The Dutch monarch, Queen Wilhelmina, was known for her fierce patriotism and strong-willed nature.
+The Dutch Queen, Wilhelmina, was known for her fierce patriotism and strong-willed nature.
 She leaned towards sympathy for France and Belgium but only in private and evinced a neutral stance in public.
 Her German husband, the prince-consort Duke Henry of Mecklenburg-Schwerin, was openly pro-German.
 His nephew, Frederick Francis IV, served in the German Army.

 On 29 August 1913, a centrist liberal minority cabinet was appointed under the leadership of the independent liberal Prime Minister Pieter Cort van der Linden.
 His cabinet governed until 9 September 1918, an unusually-long period for a Dutch cabinet.
 During that period, the important post of Minister of Foreign Affairs was taken by John Loudon.

 Although the government as a whole was strictly neutral, each member maintained individual preferences.
 Some ministers were in favour of France, and Prime Minister Cort van der Linden was privately seen as German-friendly and nicknamed "Kurt Unter der Linden," after Berlin's Unter den Linden boulevard.

 During the war, the Dutch people were generally sympathetic towards the Allies.
-However, in Dutch Protestant or Neo-Calvinist circles, there was sympathy for the German cause, which was partly inspired by the memory of the Second Boer War (1899-1902), in South Africa.
+However, in Dutch Protestant or Neo-Calvinist circles, there was sympathy for the German cause, which was partly inspired by the memory of the Second Boer War (1899–1902), in South Africa.

-Food shortages

-War conditions disrupted the Netherlands' food imports and caused shortages.
-From 3 July 1917, authorities in Amsterdam held back the potato supply until there was enough to feed the whole city.
-That led to a large riot and to the looting of stores and markets.
-Rioters broke into warehouses and took potatoes that were intended to be exported to England.

-Two thousand soldiers were called in to break up the riot but were repelled by the rioters.
-Another clash took place in the city of Kattenberg in which three groups of workmen, one from the Stoomvaart Maatschappij Nederland, protested the lack of food for manual laborers.
-They also demanded to receive actual food, not promissory papers.
+In September 1918, a new Dutch government rose under Charles Ruijs de Beerenbrouck.
+Noting that Allied victory appeared imminent and fearing revolutionary stirrings at home, the new administration immediately began negotiations with the Allies, concluding an agreement on 25 November 1918, two weeks after the end of the war.